panzarino/panzarino.github.io/source/_posts/2015-12-09-new-website.md

 end
 {% endhighlight %}

-So essentially thats all I have to do after making a change to the website, but it is pretty annoying becuase I can't publish posts from the GitHub web interface.
+So essentially thats all I have to do after making a change to the website, but it is pretty annoying because I can't publish posts from the GitHub web interface.

 Knowing that I would have to type these commands over and over, I made a shell script [`update.sh`](https://github.com/zachpanz88/zachpanz88.github.io/blob/source/update.sh):
 {% highlight bash %}